-Your health care provider will try to determine the cause of your back pain and whether it is likely to quickly get better with simple measures, such as ice, mild painkillers, physical therapy, and proper exercises.
+Your provider will try to determine the cause of your pain and whether it is likely to quickly get better with simple measures, such as ice, mild painkillers, physical therapy, and exercise.

 Questions your health care provider may ask may include:

 You will also be asked if you have other symptoms, which may be a sign of a more serious cause.
 Tell your health care provider if you have had weight loss, fever, a change in urination or bowel habits, or a history of cancer.

 Your health care provider will perform a physical exam to try to find the exact location of your pain, and determine how it affects your movement.
 You will be asked to:

 If the pain is worse when you lift your legs straight up while lying down, you may have sciatica, especially if you also feel numbness or tingling in one of your legs.